Yoshi-E/RecipeCreator/README.md

 - Linux / Win / OSX (Tested on Win10)

 # Install
 1. The Git Repo lacks the Database login and Models.
-The Full project can be downloaded here.
+The Full project can be downloaded above.
 Alternativly just clone the repo.

 2. Setup a virtual environment for python